Most people who research reverse mortgages come away thinking they understand how the product works. They understand about half of it.

 It doesn't.
 Reverse mortgage proceeds are loan funds, not income.
 They do not appear on your tax return and do not affect CPP, OAS, GIS, or any income-tested benefit.

 Typically four to six weeks from application to closing.
-A well-prepared file with a broker who knows all four lenders can close in approximately 21 days.
+A well-prepared file with a broker who knows all major lenders can close in approximately 21 days.

 Yes.
 Every Canadian reverse mortgage lender requires the borrower to obtain independent legal advice before the mortgage is finalised.
 The ILA lawyer reviews the mortgage documents with you — not with the broker or lender present — and confirms you understand what you're signing.